Skip to contents

 In general, this automatically created specification may be used with the subsequent workflow, however, in practice, it will be modified by the user to match specific requirements.

-Printing the spec object to the console will provide information on data set size, derived numbers of columns and subjects (after filter application).
+Printing the martini_spec object to the console will provide information on data set size, derived numbers of columns and subjects (after filter application).

 ads_spec <- adam_spec(path)